Fuldamobil: Fibreglass bodies

 At the start of 1957, work began on developing a new, lighter fibreglass body for the Fuldamobil.
 Designed by Elektromaschinenbau Fulda's new chief designer Adolf Sander, this version would be known as the S7, and the new-style body made its first public appearance at the Swedish motorcycle show in March 1957 as the license-built Fram-King-Fulda.
 Its German debut came later in the year at the Frankfurt Motor Show in September.
-The S7 was longer and taller with bigger windows and smoother lines than previous cars, and the weight reduction of around 55kg significantly improved both acceleration and fuel consumption.
+The S7 was longer and taller with bigger windows and smoother lines than previous cars, and the weight reduction of around 55 kg significantly improved both acceleration and fuel consumption.
 As it now required no wooden framework underneath, the bodies for this model were much simpler to mass-produce and it quickly became the most successful type in attracting licensed manufacture in other countries, where the number of cars produced would ultimately be significantly higher than at the Fulda works, even if most of this licensed production was very short-lived in comparison.

 There were minor detail changes throughout its production life, but the most significant was forced upon it when Fichtel and Sachs ceased production of their 200cc engine in 1965.
 Somewhat fortuitously, this came at the same time as production was winding down of the British built Trojan 200, a development of the Heinkel Kabine bubble car and this allowed the Heinkel engine to be used in the Fuldamobil with very little modification.

 Licensed production

 Many attempts were made by Karl Schmitt to sell licensed production of the Fuldamobil to different agents in various countries around the globe throughout the car's lifespan.
 Details of the majority of these arrangements are few, and vary from the licensing of complete manufacturing rights, to the supply of complete knock-down kits exported from the Fulda factory.
 Often the situation is further confused by direct exports of complete Fuldamobils from Fulda to the prospective licensees prior to and in the absence of the development of any localised production.

-Cars produced under such arrangements were sold under a variety of names, such as the Nobel in Chile, UK and Turkey, the Bambi in Argentina, the Bambino in the Netherlands, Fram King Fulda (Usually abbreviated to FKF and later shortened to King) in Sweden, Attica and also Alta A200 in Greece, and Hans Vahaar in India.
+Cars produced under such arrangements were sold under a variety of names, such as the Nobel in Chile, UK and Turkey, the Bambi in Argentina, the Bambino in the Netherlands, Fram King Fulda (Usually abbreviated to FKF and later shortened to King) in Sweden, Attica and also Alta A200 in Greece, and Scootacar in India.
 It was also manufactured in South Africa under the original German name, also Zimbabwe then Rhodesia (see photo of news article).
 A pickup version called "Sporty" based on the coupé was also available in Argentina.